DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 title: "Making systems simple to use"
 ---

-## Keep it simple

-Complicated systems that have not been designed to meet user needs cost local authorities time and money to implement.
-They can also undermine the user's or local authority's trust in the case management system.
+Complicated case management systems that have not been designed to meet user needs cost local authorities time and money to implement.
+They can also undermine the user's or local authority's trust in the system.

-Building and procuring tools that are clear and simple to use support good children's social care practices, so that time and money can be spent supporting children and families.
+Building and procuring tools that are clear and simple to use supports good children's social care practices, so that time and money can be spent supporting children and families.

 Suppliers and local authorities should:

 * ensure the system allows users to do what they need to do as simply as possible
 * regularly test for usability with users of the system
-* ensure all parts of the system are consistent for the user
+* ensure all parts of the system are consistent
-* develop the system to work with a range of devices, for example, it can be used on a social worker's mobile device whilst on a visit
+* develop the system to work with a range of devices, for example, to be used on a social worker's mobile device whilst on a visit

 ## Available guidance